Be the change you want to see in the world with a Community Engagement, Leadership, and Development certificate

 What does the capstone course involve?

-CSWP 937 - Community Engagement Capstone will provide you with an opportunity to integrate and apply the knowledge and skills you acquired through your previous courses.
-Individually or in small groups, and with course instructor approval, you will select a project that reflects your own personal or professional interests.
+The capstone course is CSWP 937 - Community Engagement Capstone.
+You’ll integrate and apply the community development knowledge and skills you acquired through your previous courses.
+Individually or in small groups, and with course instructor approval, you’ll select a project that reflects your own personal or professional interests.
 For example, you might develop a presentation based on the analysis of a set of real-life scenarios or the analysis of a community issue or situation from your own professional life.

 How many courses should I take each semester?